arnoldart/blog-web/posts/blogs/windows-not-detection-in-grub.md

 ---
-title: 'Repair Windows Not Detection in Grub'
+title: 'How to Add/Repair Windows Not Detection in Grub'
 date: '2020-09-09'
+description: 'A tutoral add/repair windows not detection in grub.'
 ---

 First you copy the command line